World Dance Council

 The World Dance Council Ltd (WDC), is a registered limited company, the legal successor to the International Council of Ballroom Dancing, and was established at a meeting organized by Phillip J. S. Richardson on 22 September 1950 in Edinburgh, Scotland.
-From 1996 to 2006 the WDC was known as the World Dance & Dance Sport Council Ltd (WD&DSC).
+From 1996 to 2006, the WDC was known as the World Dance & Dance Sport Council Ltd (WD&DSC).
 The stated mission of the World Dance Council is to inspire, stimulate and promote excellence in education for the World Dance Council and Amateur League (WDC and AL) community.

-The primary objective, at the time of its formation, was to provide an agreed basis for holding world championships in competitive ballroom dance.
+The primary objective, at the time of the organization's formation, was to provide an agreed basis for holding world championships in competitive ballroom dance.
 That objective has been achieved.
 Initially consisting of nine European countries and three others, today the WDC has become the leading authority on professional dance competitions, with members in numerous countries throughout the world.
 Each country is allowed one vote.
 As of 2006, there are 59 members.
-Its governing body, the Presidium, consists of a President and a number of Vice-Presidents.
-In 2014 seven Vice Presidents were elected.
+The WDC's governing body, the Presidium, consists of a President and a number of Vice-Presidents.
+In 2014, seven Vice-Presidents were elected.

 WDC includes the Competitive Dance Committee, the Dancesation Committee, and a private public partnership agreement with the WDC Amateur League (WDCAL).